 Niagara Falls Underground Railroad Heritage Center

 While most of this article showcases things to do in Niagara Falls, Ontario, there’s one spot that’s on my personal “to visit” list for Niagara Falls, New York: the Underground Railroad Heritage Center.
 We missed it only because it wasn’t open the day we were on the New York side of Niagara Falls!
+This is a must-visit if you’re considering a 4 day Niagara Falls itinerary, which would give you plenty of time to explore both sides.

 This region played a critical role in the search for freedom by self-emancipated Black Americans.
 Translation?
 Even as formerly enslaved people traveled up the East Coast or through Ohio away from “slave states”, the Fugitive Slave Act of 1850 kept them at risk as long as they remained in the United States.
 Thousands of people flooded across the Niagara River Suspension Bridge to reach safety and freedom in Canada – you can read more details here.